marinov-todor1/CS50/README.md

 # CS50
-## This repository is a collection of my course work for the CS50x Introduction to Computer Science course and Introduction to Artificial Intelligence
+## This repository is a collection of my course work for the CS50x Introduction to Computer Science

 ### 1. C - https://cs50.harvard.edu/x/2021/weeks/1/
   - C Lab - **Objective: Practice operators**